Many people north of the town of Grindavik observed smoke rising from the volcanic eruption area on March 16.

-Watch lava erupt from Icelandic volcano
+Watch lava erupt from an Icelandic volcano.

-Lava flows from new volcanic fissure
+Lava flows out from a recent volcanic fissure.

-The Reykjanes Peninsula is home to the world-famous Blue Lagoon hot springs as well as Iceland's main international airport, Keflavik Airport.
+The Reykjanes Peninsula is home to the world- famous Blue Lagoon hot springs as well as Iceland's main international airport, Keflavik Airport.

-Another view from a Coast Guard plane
+A different perspective from a Coast Guard aircraft.

 The eruption created a spectacular sight in the night sky.